 Kirk’s plan works brilliantly and the explosion kills the Doomsday Machine by blowing it up from the inside.

 After finally reaching the bridge he and Spock reflect on 20th Century humans and their folly in the use and proliferation of Weapons of Mass Destruction, noting that Decker’s suicide was instrumental in defeating the machine.
 The Enterprise changes course and limps back into Federation Space where full repairs can be made.

 As far as Crazy Star Fleet Captains go Decker comes off better than most.
 He’s one of the first we see.
 He’s much more honorable than Captain Tracey in ‘The Omega Glory” He doesn’t violate the Prime Directive.
-He doesn’t harm anyone intentionally.
+He doesn’t harm anyone intentionally (well except that red shirt).
 Although he loses a starship due to his impetuous nature, aggression was not in itself a mistake.

 In the end a good script, strong direction and a simple but riveting narrative make this a great episode with a great Mad captain, unique in being benevolent rather than a mad dog killer.

 For the post on the episode A Piece of the Action click here